Initialization

 Object

-If using the FE Gateway Service, this object will specify the location and port of where the gateway service is deployed on your servers.
+If using the FE Gateway Service, this object will specify the location and port where the gateway service is deployed on your servers.

 integrations Optional